CosmoLike/cocoa/README.md

     cd ../
     source start_cocoa.sh

-:warning: :warning: The `start_cocoa` script must be run after cloning the project repository.
+:warning: :warning: The `start_cocoa.sh` script must be run after cloning the project repository.

 Users will see a terminal like this: `$(cocoa)(.local)`. *This is a feature, not a bug*!